parsewave/OpenThoughts-Agent/README.md

   <img src="assets/ota-logo.png" alt="OT-Agent Logo" width="480">
 </p>

-# OT-Agent: Data Recipes for Training Agentic Models
+# OpenThoughts-Agent: Data Recipes for Training Agentic Models

 Welcome to OpenThoughts-Agent (OT-Agent for short), a large-scale research project dedicated to creating the best tooling and finding the best data for training small agentic models.